Spinoco/fs2-http/README.md

 }
 ```

-Above code snippet just "builds" the http client, resulting in `fs2.Task` that will be evaluated once run (i.e. `unsafeRunAsync()`).
+The above code snippet only "builds" the http client, resulting in `fs2.Task` that will be evaluated once run (using `unsafeRunAsync()`).
-Line `Stream.eval(resp.bodyAsString)`  actually evaluates consumed body of the response.
-Body of the
+The line with `Stream.eval(resp.bodyAsString)` on it actually evaluates the consumed body of the response.
+The body of the
-response can be evaluated strictly (that means all output is first collected and then converted to desired type), or it can be streamed
-(that means it will be converted to the desired type as it is received from the server).
-Streamed body is accessible as `resp.body`.
+response can be evaluated strictly (meaning all output is first collected and then converted to the desired type), or it can be streamed (meaning it will be converted to the desired type as it is received from the server).
+A streamed body is accessible as `resp.body`.

 Requests to the server are modeled with [HttpRequest\[F\]](https://github.com/Spinoco/fs2-http/blob/master/src/main/scala/spinoco/fs2/http/HttpRequestOrResponse.scala#L116), and responses are modeled as [HttpResponse\[F\]](https://github.com/Spinoco/fs2-http/blob/master/src/main/scala/spinoco/fs2/http/HttpRequestOrResponse.scala#L232).
-Both of them share few [helpers](https://github.com/Spinoco/fs2-http/blob/master/src/main/scala/spinoco/fs2/http/HttpRequestOrResponse.scala#L17) to help you work easily with body.
+Both of them share several [helpers](https://github.com/Spinoco/fs2-http/blob/master/src/main/scala/spinoco/fs2/http/HttpRequestOrResponse.scala#L17) to help you work easily with the body.

-There is also simple way to sent (stream) arbitrary data to server.
-It is easily achieved with modifying request accordingly:
+There is also a simple way to sent (stream) arbitrary data to server.
+It is easily achieved by modifying the request accordingly:

 ```
 val stringStream: Stram[Task, String] = ???